dineshmk594/pdf_classify/README.md

 # pdf_classify
-To classify the pdf as digital or scanned
+To classify the pdf as digital or scanned.

-Output
+# Output
 1 - digital pdf
 0 - scanned pdf